 What Are The Penalties Of Failing Making Tax Digital Filings?

-The UK has introduced a point system for penalising individuals or businesses that fail to file MTD for Income Tax.
+HMRC has introduced a point system for penalising individuals or businesses that fail to file MTD for Income Tax.
 Each late report will be given points.
 As soon as the points pass a threshold, a penalty will be charged for all missed deadlines.

 Preparing for the MTD for Income Tax Changes